bigskysoftware/_hyperscript/www/docs.md

   </button>
   ~~~

-Javascript at the top-level may be defined using the same [`js` command](/commands/js), exposing it to the global scope.
+JavaScript at the top-level may be defined using the same [`js` command](/commands/js), exposing it to the global scope.

-You may use inline Javascript for performance reasons, since the Hyperscript runtime is more focused on flexibility, rather than performance.
+You may use inline JavaScript for performance reasons, since the Hyperscript runtime is more focused on flexibility, rather than performance.

-This feature is useful in [workers](#workers), when you want to pass javascript across to the worker's
+This feature is useful in [workers](#workers), when you want to pass JavaScript across to the worker's
 implementation:

   ~~~ html